 Donatus wanted to argue against it, fuel was scarce and costly, but in a second thought, he prayed silently that she get involved in an accident and break a leg or arm or both and put an end to this nonsense.

 So he increased the volume of his phone in anticipation of the great bad news.
-Then he lifted the big powered speaker and carried it to the foot of the powerful iron overhead platform carrying four large plastic tanks.
-Normally, he only directed two or three youths in mounting it.
-But tonight, a fifty something year old man in the middle of the night would be carrying a speaker the size of a small fridge up fifty feet.
+Then he lifted the big powered speaker and carried it to the foot of the powerful iron overhead platform carrying four large plastic water tanks.
+Normally, he only directed as two or three youths mounted it.
+But tonight, a fifty-something-year-old man in the middle of the night would be carrying a speaker the size of a small fridge up fifty feet.

-There was a ladder framework in the tank, to carry the speaker up the ladder he needed to be genius, he was genius.
+There was a ladder framework built for reaching the tanks.
+To carry the speaker up the ladder he needed to be a genius, he became a genius.
 He got his wife’s wrapper, put the speaker on his back and tied it like you would tie a child but twice as strongly.
-With a torchlight in his mouth despite a full moon, and another wrapper on his shoulder, he began to climb to his death.
+With a torchlight in his mouth despite a full moon and another wrapper on his shoulder, he began to climb to his death.

 ‘Chai, chai,’ Donatus cracked as humiliation and loathing for Uju, for his wife, for Baby Jesus crushed his chest.
 He tried to force his ankles free so he would fall and die before his neighbours caught him like this, but the way the wrapper held him like vice, he was well secured.
 He couldn’t even curse aloud.
 The way he was, with his mouth open through which he panted like a dog in perpetual heat, with his vocal cords upside down and his salivary glands produce choking him, talking was an ordeal.

 The thud of the fallen speaker had brought Nze out.
 When he saw Donatus held high like a punching bag made of beef he wet his trousers as he dissolved into laughter.
 It was this laughter that brought the other neighbours out, and Donatus died a thousand times.